Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - In Tampa Bay's 10 games this year, it has four wins against the spread.

-- This season, the Buccaneers have an against the spread record of 4-5 in their nine games as a favorite of 3 points or more.

-- Tampa Bay has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Tampa Bay has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Tampa Bay is 4-4 against the spread and 6-2 overall this season when the team puts up more than 22.3 points.
+- When Tampa Bay puts up more than 22.3 points, it is 4-4 against the spread and 6-2 overall.

-- In games that Tampa Bay totals more than 358.8 yards, the team is 3-5 against the spread and 6-2 overall.
+- In games that Tampa Bay churns out over 358.8 yards, the team is 3-5 against the spread and 6-2 overall.

 - The Buccaneers have turned the ball over 13 times this season, 12 fewer than the Colts have forced (25).